Learn how to containerize your application with our guide: Getting started with Docker

 pengbai/docker-supermario which is a simple

-Now go to harbor.edgegap.com, in your newly created project and you should be able to see that your image has been pushed to your project.
+Now go to harbor.edgegap.net, in your newly created project and you should be able to see that your image has been pushed to your project.

 If you have